icytom/sonar/README.md

 May eventually turn into a submarine hunting game

-Clicks on the cavas generate a pulse of particles move out from the location of the mouse click,when they detect white pixels on a collition map image they stop.
+Clicks on the canvas generate a pulse of particles which move out from the location of the mouse click, when they detect white pixels on a collition map image they stop.

 Over time the particles fade out